tristangrupp/week-2-digging-into-databases/README.md

 Submit [Homework 1](https://github.com/MUSA-509/week-2-digging-into-databases/blob/master/homework-1.md) through GitHub classroom.
 Check our class Canvas page announcements for the signup link.

 Note: You need a GitHub account to complete the assignment.
-If you are unfamiliar with it, please
+If you are unfamiliar with it, please ask Andy or Felix for assistance.
+Thursday's Lab will have a 10-15 minute portion on GitHub.

 ## Lab